opensearch-project/project-website/_posts/2024-04-05-Configurable-Automation-for-OpenSearch-ML-Use-Cases.md

 }
 ```

 Note: The workflow in the previous step creates a default k-NN index.
-The default index name is `my-nlp-index`
+The default index name is `my-nlp-index`.

 You can customize the template default values by providing the new values in the request body.
 For a comprehensive list of default parameter values for this workflow template, see [Cohere Embed semantic search defaults](https://github.com/opensearch-project/flow-framework/blob/2.13/src/main/resources/defaults/cohere-embedding-semantic-search-defaults.json).